AdobeDocs/commerce-pwa-studio/src/pages/metapackages/commerce/index.md

 ## Prerequisites

+-  Magento Open Source.
-Install the [Open Source metapackage](/metapackages/open-source/index.md) in all projects using PWA Studio 12.1.0 and higher.
+-  [PWA Magento Open Source metapackage](/metapackages/open-source/index.md) in all projects using PWA Studio 12.1.0 and higher.

-### Installation as a git-based composer package
+## Installation as a git-based composer package

 To setup and develop your PWA extension modules locally, use the following instructions.

+1. Clone and/or navigate to your local [`magento2` git repository](https://github.com/magento/magento2) and check out the latest develop branch, such as `2.4-develop`.
+You may also check out and use any `2.4` release tags.

+    ```bash
+    git clone git@github.com:magento/magento2.git && cd magento2
+    ```

 1. Clone the `magento2-pwa-commerce` repository into your Magento Commerce vendor directory name: